SEACrowd/seacrowd-datahub/README.md

 ![Milestone 4](https://progress-bar.dev/84/?title=Milestone%204%20(150%20Datasets%20Completed))
 <!-- milestone ends -->

 Southeast Asia is home to more than 1,000 native languages.
-Nevertheless, Southeast Asian NLP is underrepresented in the research community, and one of the reasons is the lack of access to public datasets ([Aji et al., 2022](https://aclanthology.org/2022.acl-long.500/)).
+Nevertheless, Southeast Asian NLP, vision-language, and speech processing is underrepresented in the research community, and one of the reasons is the lack of access to public datasets ([Aji et al., 2022](https://aclanthology.org/2022.acl-long.500/)).
 To address this issue, we initiate **SEACrowd**, a joint collaboration to collect NLP datasets for Southeast Asian languages.
 Help us collect and centralize Southeast Asian NLP datasets, and be a co-author of our upcoming paper.

 ## How to contribute?